Gambela (city): Demographics

 Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia, Gambela has a total population of 39,022, an increase of 113.67% over the 1994 census, of whom 20,790 are men and 18,232 women.
 A total of 10,152 households were counted in this town, which results in an average of 3.8 persons to a household, and 9,595 housing units.
 The majority of the inhabitants said they were Protestant, with 57.04% of the population reporting they observed this belief, while 30.39% of the population practised Ethiopian Orthodox Christianity, 9% were Muslim, and 4.08% were Catholic.

 According to the 1994 national census, its total population was 18,263 of whom 9852 were males and 8411 were females.
 The ethnic breakdown was 33.8% Nuer, 26.1% Anuak, 14% Oromo, 7.4% Amhara, 6.5% Tigray, 4.3% Kambaata, and 4.9% all others.

+Economy

+Gambella's economy is driven by agriculture, livestock farming, fishing, and mineral resources.
+While subsistence farming is common, commercial farms like Karuturi Global offer jobs and lower food prices.
+Local farmers, encouraged by government projects, grow maize and sorghum and sell their produce in urban markets.
+Livestock farming, prevalent in areas like Akobo and Jikawo, faces challenges such as drought, limited grazing land, and cattle rustling from South Sudan, yet it remains vital to the economy.
+Rich in minerals, Gambella boasts long-established gold mines in Dimma and newly discovered oil fields, promising economic growth.
+Abundant water resources from rivers like Akobo, Baro, and Gilo, along with numerous lakes, support a thriving fishing industry, providing a crucial source of income for many residents.